Overcoming the Incentive Collapse Paradox: Introduction

 \section{Introduction}

 AI tools are rapidly becoming embedded in everyday work and professional workflows \citep{krakowski2026human, madras2018predict,charusaie2022sample,blezek2021ai}.
 In domains ranging from content moderation and medical review to auditing, legal document screening, and scientific data processing, individuals increasingly rely on AI systems to assist with complex tasks.
 These tools substantially improve efficiency and reduce cognitive load.
+A particularly common example is model-assisted data annotation, where an AI model first provides a pre-label or prediction and human annotators review, verify, or correct it through a dedicated annotation interface.
+Such workflows are supported by major labeling platforms \citep{labelbox_prelabels,labelstudio_ml} and arise in image annotation \citep{cormier2021interactive}, video tracking \citep{qiao2023human}, text review \citep{artemova2025beemo}, and other data-labeling tasks.

 At the same time, human agents remain essential for handling highly complex or novel cases, exercising judgment and creativity, correcting rare but consequential errors, and providing supervision in high-stakes settings \citep{caro2026introduction,de2024towards}.
 In an ideal world, AI systems and human agents would complement one another, combining the scalability and speed of AI with human judgment, domain knowledge, and oversight to achieve reliable and high-quality task completion.

 In practice, however, ensuring effective collaboration requires careful incentive design.
 Human effort is costly, and the quality of task completion depends on how much attention and verification a human agent chooses to exert.
 Because this effort is typically unobserved, organizations must rely on performance-based compensation mechanisms to encourage sustained engagement.
 In many large-scale systems, compensation is tied to observed task accuracy or performance on audited items \citep{daniel2018quality}.
 However, recent work by \citet{bastani2025human} formalizes what they term the \textbf{human-AI contracting paradox}: as AI accuracy improves, sustaining nonzero human effort through accuracy-based incentives becomes increasingly expensive.
 When AI errors are rare, a rational human agent can free-ride on the AI with minimal effort, and preventing this behavior requires payments that scale inversely with the AI error probability.
 As a result, accuracy-based payment schemes can collapse precisely when AI becomes most reliable.